-Rounding out the Top 3 is St. Matthews, which saw a 11.26% increase in sold values, second most in our survey.
+Rounding out the Top 3 is St. Matthews, which saw an 11.26% increase in sold values, second-most in our survey.
 Price per sold square foot for St. Matthews came in at $165.12.

 Best Bang for Your Buck: Least Expensive Areas

 Last year, Shively delivered the best bang for your buck when it came to home buying power.
 In this year’s survey, the newly added area of Newburg came in even lower with $60.30/sq.ft.